 Day - 1

 Location: Santiago - Welcome to Santiago, Chile.
 Set within a circle of snow-capped mountains, Santiago is vibrant, artistic and gourmet.
 On arrival, take an included transfer to the hotel.
 Your adventure begins with a welcome meeting at 6 pm.
-Please look for a note in the hotel lobby or ask reception where it will take place.
-We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
+If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
+We'll be happy to book additional accommodation for you (subject to availability).
 If you arrive early into Santiago, perhaps take a short walk to get your bearings of the city, with the Andes serving as a spectacular backdrop to your exploration.

 Day - 2

 Location: Santiago - Today at 10 am get to know Santiago on a walking tour with a local guide (approximately 2.5 hours).
 You’ll discover more about the city that was founded in 1541 by the Spaniard, Pedro de Valdivia, and has experienced a turbulent history filled with native conflicts, floods and earthquakes.
 Head to the Plaza de Armas, the heart of the city and home to the cathedral, and walk through the central market to try some local specialities.
 Next, take the cable car to the top of Cerro San Cristobal for the best view of the city.
 Finishing the tour in the bohemian Bellavista neighbourhood.
 Tonight, why not take the chance to dine out at one of the city's famous restaurants and sample some local ceviche.

 Day - 3